Use cases for SDK wrappers

 When you run automated tests, the wrapper can use a fixed or pre-defined state instead of building a real

-This implementation is especially useful for API communication within microservices, where the microservice client can automatically encode user attributes into request headers.
-The LaunchDarkly mobile SDKs already implement some of this behavior by automatically providing the OS and the device's custom attributes.
+This implementation is especially useful for API communication within microservices, where the microservice client can automatically encode context attributes into request headers.

 An SDK wrapper can ensure consistency by enforcing the ways that different code and apps use the same attributes.
 For example, a wrapper can fix the casing or spelling of attribute names, which is especially useful when the same flag is in use across different environments.

-A wrapper can also spot and prevent common problems in how user attributes are filled, scan attribute values for common personally identifiable information (PII) formats such as phone numbers and social security numbers, and automatically mark certain user attributes as private.
+A wrapper can also spot and prevent common problems in how attributes are filled, scan attribute values for common personally identifiable information (PII) formats such as phone numbers and social security numbers, and automatically mark certain context attributes as private.

-This is very useful for maintaining user privacy and consistency across your codebase.
+This is very useful for maintaining end user privacy and consistency across your codebase.

 An SDK wrapper can update your observability contexts whenever feature flags are evaluated.
 For example, you can append the evaluated flag variations and the evaluation reason alongside any other metrics to be sent to your observability tool.